-The subject development application seeks approval to allow Major Events to take place at JJ Kelly Park, Wollongong.
+The subject development application seeks approval to allow Major Events to take place at Greenhouse Park, Wollongong.
 The proposed events include the following:

-- Events for a maximum of 52 days per year in a 12-month period. - A maximum of 3 x Tier 1 events, 6 x Tier 2 events, 10 x Tier 3 events and all Tier 4 events (to a maximum of 52 per year) Tiers Table located at Appendix 1. - Event hours between 7am and 11pm Sunday to Thursday and 7.00am to midnight Friday and Saturday.
+- Events for a maximum of 52 days per year in a 12-month period. - A maximum of 10 Tier 3 events (eg Sunset cinema, boutique food and wine event) per annum with a maximum capacity of 5,000 on site and an unlimited number of Tier 4 events (eg community walk, school fundraiser) to a maximum of 52 days a year.
+Tiers Table located at Appendix 1. - Event hours between 7am and 11pm Sunday to Thursday and 7.00am to midnight Friday and Saturday.
 Bump-in and Bump-out in accordance with Event Management Plan. - Additional event related development including temporary structures and signage. - Event Management Plan to inform the requirements for different events depending on the size, genre and expected impact. - Event holders are not permitted to benefit from this consent without first gaining an event approval from Council's Events Team.
 Any Licence required under the Local Government Act or Crown Lands Management Act will be confirmed as part of the event application process.
 Compliance with any conditions of consent will also be confirmed as part of the Event Application.

 The purpose of the generic EMP is to allow consents issued by Council for a variety of events to contain standard conditions of consent in respect to compliance with the EMP.
 This will enable event proposals which will vary from event to event depending on the type, scale, genre and impact of events to operate within the terms of the EMP without the need to seek separate development consents.
 This will also allow Council to amend the EMP (as best practice improves and requirements from other stakeholders such as police and ambulance change) without the need to modify development consents.
+The intent would never be to have 52 weekends of events, simply a total of 52 days per year rather than 52 individual events, this would include set up and disassembly.